biagioiorio/biagioiorio/README.md

 - ✅ Backend or full-stack roles
 - ✅ Product-based companies and tech-driven teams
 - ✅ Mentorship, clean code culture, and real-world impact
-- ❌ Not looking for low-code or CRM-only roles

 ---